SiloCityLabs/blog/content/post/2018/2018-08-30-3d-printed-wrist-brace-wip-instructions.md

 After scanning you can do some basic editing in Skanect.
 Make the model watertight and do a rough crop.
 You can edit more in Blender later.
 Here's what my original scan looks like after making it watertight.
 There was a small indent that I had to fix in Blender.

 Skanect scales in meters and I haven't figured out how to import/export with Blender properly (you're supposed to do it in the scene but it didn't work for me).
-After editing your model in Blender, export the STL, open in Windows 3d Builder, select the &#8220;m&#8221; for meters, fix any errors, then save (as STL).
+After editing your model in Blender, export the STL, open in Windows 3d Builder, select the "m" for meters, fix any errors, then save (as STL).
 Now it's scaled.

 # Blender